AishwaryaHubballi/DATA-ANALYSIS-ON-SPEED-DATASET/README.md

     It represents mean, std deviations, quantiles,min and max values.
 5. Finding the number of NULL VALUES in each attribute These null values might sometimes influence while training model.
 If so, such records need to be dropped or null values have to be         replaced appropriately.
+6. Unique values in 'IsHighway', 'FunctionalClass', 'State' are extracted.
-6. State is a Categorical Data.
+    State is a Categorical Data.
 Its unique values with count are extracted.
     PIE CHART is used to visulise the percentage of each unique value presnt in State attribute.
 7. DATA CONVERSION:Longitude Values are negative.
 Converted to positive.
     Because it decreases the Euclidean distance in a dimensional feature space wrt to other attributes.